Mitcham: Transport and locale

 Mitcham is served by two railway stations: Mitcham Junction and Mitcham Eastfields.
 Mitcham Eastfields was the first suburban station to be built in 50 years in the area.
 Both stations are served by Govia Thameslink Railway's Southern and Thameslink brands with trains to Sutton, Epsom, London Victoria, London Bridge (peaks only) and St Albans.

 Trains on the Thameslink route from Central London continue on via the Sutton Loop Line to Sutton and Wimbledon back towards Central London.
 Tramlink also serves Mitcham with four stops in the area; Mitcham Junction, Mitcham, Belgrave Walk and Phipps Bridge.
-Trams provide a direct service to Wimbledon, Croydon and New Addington from Mitcham and also Beckenham Junction and Elmers End with a change at Croydon.
+Trams provide a direct service to Wimbledon, Croydon, Beckenham Junction and Elmers End from Mitcham and also New Addington with a change at Croydon.

 Bus

 Bus services operated by London Buses are available from Mitcham.
 These include night buses to Aldwych and Liverpool Street in central London.